(Click on any image below to reach a larger image and the object record.)

 Historic, Narrative Space-Time

-Empty, Homogenous Space-Time
+Empty, Homogeneous Space-Time

 1) What is that story that unfolds throughout space-time in Dürer's image?
 What history does it represent?

 3) Van Rueysdael's painting is a classic example of modern European landscape painting.
 How does the painting represent space?
 How can we connect this representation of space to the age of science, exploration, and colonization?